Despite what you may have heard, eating breakfast isn't necessary for everyone.

 It's high in caffeine, which has been shown to improve mood, alertness and mental performance.

-This is roughly 0.3 to 4 cups of coffee per day, depending on how strong it is (17).
+This is roughly 0.3 to 4 cups of coffee per day, depending on the coffee’s strength (18).

-In addition, beta-glucan is a viscous fiber that promotes feelings of fullness.
-One study found that beta-glucan increased levels of the "fullness hormone" PYY and that higher doses had the greatest effect (27, 28, 29).
+What’s more, oat beta-glucan is a viscous fiber that promotes feelings of fullness.
+One study found that it increased levels of the fullness hormone PYY and that higher doses had the greatest effect (28, 29, 30).

-Although oats don't contain gluten, they're often processed in the same facilities as gluten-containing grains.
-Researchers have found that most oats are indeed contaminated with other grains, especially barley (33).
+Though oats don't contain gluten, they're often processed in the same facilities as gluten-containing grains.
+Researchers have found that most oats are indeed contaminated with other grains, especially barley (34).

-One cup of cooked oatmeal contains about 6 grams of protein, which won't provide the benefits of a higher-protein breakfast.
-Oatmeal made from steel-cut oats provides about twice as much protein.
+Bear in mind that one cup (235 grams) of cooked oatmeal contains only about 6 grams of protein, which won't provide the benefits of a higher-protein breakfast (35).

-In fact, one ounce (28 grams) of chia seeds provides an impressive 11 grams of fiber per serving.
+In fact, one ounce (28 grams) of chia seeds provides an impressive 11 grams of fiber per serving (36).

-In a small study, people with diabetes who ate chia seeds for 12 weeks experienced reduced hunger, along with improvements in blood sugar and blood pressure (36).
+In a small, 12-week study, people with diabetes who ate chia seeds experienced reduced hunger, along with improvements in blood sugar and blood pressure (39).

-However, one serving of chia seeds provides about 4 grams of protein, which may not be optimal for breakfast.
+However, one serving of chia seeds provides only about 4 grams of protein, which may not be optimal for breakfast (36).